arg0NNY/BetterAnimations/docs/create/settings.md

 ## Overflow

-Every Animation has an [Overflow](/usage/advanced-animation-settings#overflow) setting.
+Every Animation has the [Overflow](/usage/advanced-animation-settings#overflow) setting.

-The value of this setting can't be used by Animation, as _BetterAnimations_ will automatically set [`overflow`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) CSS property to [`clip`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow#clip) for the Container if this setting is enabled.
+Animation can't use the value of this setting, as _BetterAnimations_ will automatically set [`overflow`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) CSS property to [`clip`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow#clip) for the Container if this setting is enabled.